 The detailed derivation can be found in B.1.2.

-A similar result can be derived for the Nyström-type approximation (see B.1.7).
-The disadvantage in this case is that we need to calculate the convolution of the first and second-order derivatives with the noise distribution for each kernel.
-Conversely, for RFF, all the terms remain the same for any shift-invariant kernel except for the distribution of weights W, which is much more convenient.
+Similar result can be derived for the Nyström-type approximation (see B.1.7).
+The disadvantage in this case is that we need to calculate convolution of the first and second order derivatives with the noise distribution for each kernel.
+For RFF, on the other hand, all the terms remains the same for any shift-invariant kernel except the distribution of weights $\mathbf{W}$ , which is much more convenient.

-Another important thing that should be stressed is that in the resulting solution, each feature has a weight proportional to $\exp\left(-\frac{\sigma^2}{2}\|\mathbf{w}i\|\right)$ (see B.1.2 for details).
-This means that the high-frequency features have weight that is close to zero.
-Such behavior can be interpreted as a regularization that penalizes oscillating terms.
+Another important thing we would like to stress is that in the resulting solution each feature has a weight proportional to $\exp\left(-\frac{\sigma^2}{2}\|\mathbf{w}i\|\right)$ (see B.1.2 for details).
+This means that the high-frequency features have weight which is close to zero.
+Such behaviour can be interpreted as a regularization that penalizes oscillating terms.

 There are several hyper-parameters in the approach that affects the resulting quality, namely, the kernel hyper-parameters $\boldsymbol{\theta}$ , the regularization parameter $\lambda$ and, assuming that the noise is zero-mean Gaussian, the noise variance $\sigma$ .
-To tune these parameters, we use the loss on the hold-out (validation) set.
-The loss in this case is ordinary score matching (no denoising) loss as we would like to estimate how well our model approximates the original data, not the noisy one.
+To tune these parameters we use the loss on the hold-out (validation) set.
+The loss in this case is ordinary score matching (no denoising) loss as we would like to estimate how good our model approximates the original data, not the noisy one.

 Another important part of the algorithm is the base density $q_0$ .
-From a theoretical point of view, base density is responsible for the tails of the distribution and does not affect the estimator in areas with high density.
-Therefore, in this section, we consider three different options for $q_0$ : uniform distribution with support bounded by particular training samples, multivariate Gaussian distribution, and the mixture of Gaussians.
-In the case of the mixture of Gaussians, $q_0$ is fitted before the training using the Bayesian Mixture Model Bishop (2007).
+From a theoretical point of view, base density is responsible for the tails of the distribution and do not affect the estimator in the areas with high density.
+Therefore, in this section we consider three different options for $q_0$ : uniform distribution with support bounded by particular training sample, multivariate Gaussian distribution and the mixture of Gaussians.
+In the latter case, $q_0$ is fitted before training using Bayesian Mixture Model Bishop (2007).

-At the end of the training, we estimate the normalizing constant via importance sampling as proposed in Wenliang et al. (2018).
-It should be noted that in the case of uniform base density, normalization could not be estimated properly due to the unknown data support measure.
+At the end of the training we estimate the normalizing constant via importance sampling as was proposed in Wenliang et al. (2018).
+It should be noted that in the case of uniform base density normalization could not be estimated properly due to the unknown data support measure.
 The whole method is summarized in Algorithm 2.

-The total complexity of the proposed approach is $O(m^3 + nm^2 + nmd)$ , where O(nmd) operations are required to generate random features, $O(nm^2)$ is required to compute feature matrix H and $O(m^3)$ corresponds to the matrix inversion, which can be reduced to $O(m^2)$ in some cases by using iterative methods for solving systems of linear equations.
+The total complexity of the proposed approach is $O(m^3 + nm^2 + nmd)$ , where O(nmd) operations are required generate random features, $O(nm^2)$ is to compute feature matrix H and $O(m^3)$ corresponds to the matrix inversion which can be reduced to $O(m^2)$ in some cases by using iterative methods for solving systems of linear equations.

-Now, let us provide the error bounds of the approximation in the proposed approach.
-Let us introduce the derivatives of the exact kernel matrix as
+Now, let us provide the bounds on the error of the approximation of the proposed approach.
+Let us introduce the derivatives of the exact kernel matrix